mattermost/docs/source/administration/config-settings.rst

 This button resets the configuration settings by reloading the settings from the disk.
 The server will still need to be restarted if a setting requiring server restart was changed.

-The workflow for failover without downing the server is to change the database line in the config.json file, click **Reload Configuration from Disk** then click **Recycle Database Connections** in the Advanced > Database section.
+The workflow for failover without downing the server is to change the database line in the config.json file, click **Reload Configuration from Disk** then click **Recycle Database Connections** in the **Advanced > Database section**.

 Purge All Caches
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^